EduardoOliveira/vcore2-kinematic-bed/README.md

 # Assembly photos

-There is an [Album](https://photos.google.com/album/AF1QipPb8UzY6MsozT46tPPoFIl3qnk6D_y54e8xmwLS) with some assembly pictures, not the best o more descriptive
+There is an [Album](https://photos.app.goo.gl/KMQwSCDqYotiuCHU9) with some assembly pictures, not the best or more descriptive

 # Sources